Astrophilic/ContainerTestingPlatform/README.md

 # ContainerTestingPlatform
-This contains docker files and images.
+This contains docker files and images .